ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 To find the release notes for the DevSecOps compliance pipeline definitions that are used by this architecture, see [Release notes for DevSecOps](/docs/devsecops?topic=devsecops-release-notes).

+## 9 December 2024
+{: #devsecops-alm-dec2024}
+{: release-note}

+Version 2.5.0 of DevSecOps Application Lifecycle Management released :   Version 2.5.0 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

+Note: If upgrading from 2.4.3, it is recommended to set the new variable `compliance_pipeline_repo_name` to `compliance-pipelines`, this will prevent the forced replacement of the `compliance-pipelines` tool integration as with what would have happened when upgrading from `2.0.3` to `2.4.3`.
+Do not set this if upgrading from `2.0.3` to `2.5.0`.

+Note: Upgrading from `2.0.3`.
+An unused Terraform resource of type `random_string` had been previously created using the default settings.
+You will see this being destroyed in the upgrade.

+This release fixes an issue where the `slack-notifications` pipeline property is incorrectly calculated when enabling the Slack tool integration.
+This only applies if the value is not explicitly set in the the pipelines property JSON.

+Note: The individual CI, CD and CC modules leveraged by the ALM introduce a new variable specifying the name of the `compliance-pipelines` repository.
+The variable is not used in the default configuration but it causes a forced replacement of the repository integration.
+There is no deletion to the repository itself only the tool integration.

+Support for a private worker tool integration.
+`privateworker_name`,
+`privateworker_credentials_secret_name`,
+`privateworker_secret_value`,
+`create_privateworker_secret`,
+`enable_privateworker`

+An existing private worker services apikey is required.
+To add the private worker to the toolchains first set `enable_privateworker` to `true`.
+This variable adds the worker tool integration to the toolchains.
+This tool requires a service apikey for the private worker.
+To do this set `create_privateworker_secret` to `true`.
+This tells the Terraform to create/push the provided service apikey secret value in `privateworker_secret_value` to the configured Secrets Manager instance under the secret name provided in `privateworker_credentials_secret_name`.

+For more information, see [Variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars)

 ## 6 November 2024
-{: #devsecops-alm-novy2024}
+{: #devsecops-alm-nov2024}
 {: release-note}

-Version 2.3.0 of DevSecOps Application Lifecycle Management released :   Version 2.3.0 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.
+Version 2.4.3 of DevSecOps Application Lifecycle Management released :   Version 2.4.3 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

+Note: The individual CI, CD and CC modules leveraged by the ALM introduce a new variable specifiying the name of the `compliance-pipelines` repository.
+The variable is not used in the default configuration but it causes a forced replacement of the repository integration.
+There is no deletion to the repository itself only the tool integration.

+Note: An unused Terraform resource of type `random_string` had been previously created using the default settings.
+You will see this being destroyed in the upgrade.

+Configuration of the compliance repositories using a blind connection to support air gapped environments.
+The following group level variables apply the settings against the default compliance repositories:
+`repo_blind_connection`,
+`repo_git_id`,
+`repo_git_provider`,
+`repo_root_url`,
+`repo_title`

+Set `repo_blind_connection` to `true` to enable a blind connection, set `repo_git_id` to the Git ID for the compliance repositories and `repo_git_provider` to the Git provider type for example `GitHub` or `GitLab`. `repo_root_url` should be set to the root URL of the server for example `https://git.example.com.` and `repo_title` with a title for the server.
+The repositories can also be individually configured with repository specific versions of the above variables.

-The DA can now be used to provision secrets in the Configured Secrets Manager instance, specifically a git token, and the signing keys.
+Support to provision secrets in the Configured Secrets Manager instance, specifically a git token, and the signing keys.
 The variables that are required are as follows:

 `create_git_token`
 `repo_git_token_secret_name`